At a Distance, Spring Is Green: Synopsis

 The story centers around Yeo Jun (Park Ji-hoon) a freshman at Myeongil University.
 Yeo Jun appears to have everything together, he's good-looking, loved by his peers, has a charming personality, comes from a wealthy family, and lives up to the expectations set for him.
 All isn't as appears to be as he has another side of his life he cannot show anyone and a lot of pain he must keep buried inside.

-During a group project, he meets Nam Soo-hyun (Bae In-hyuk), a 3rd year in his department who is a straight-A student but a social outcast with a thorny personality.
-Coming from a poor family, Soohyun is only concerned with earning school credits and money to support his family.
-He doesn't have time for friends and even less time for spoiled, rich kids but Yeo Jun takes a strong, puppy-dog liking to him anyway and the two personalities who should mix like oil and water gradually form a close bond as they take care of each other's pain and shortcomings.
+During a group project, he meets Nam Su-hyeon (Bae In-hyuk), a 3rd year in his department who is a straight-A student but a social outcast with a thorny personality.
+Coming from a poor family, Su-hyeon is only concerned with earning school credits and money to support his family.
+He doesn't have time for friends and even less time for spoiled, rich kids but Yeo Jun takes a strong, puppy-dog liking to him anyway—the two personalities who should mix like oil and water gradually form a close bond as they take care of each other's pain and shortcomings.
 Another 3rd year, Kim So-bin (Kang Min-ah) who is fairly average in everything and struggles to stand out enters the fold, and the three form an unlikely, strange trio.